Summer schools abroad

 We know that some universities, e.g Kings College only offers 7,5 ECTS credit courses and if you need a 10 ects credit course in order to have it transferred to AU this can be challenging.

-At some universities it may also be necessary to combine more courses in order to get the required amount of ects credits (at Hokkaido for example, where most of the courses are less than 5 ects credits.) in such case the study council may decide that a given combination of courses at said university will be transferred as one block of 5 or 10 ects credits.
+At some universities it may also be necessary to combine more courses in order to get the required amount of ects credits.
+In such case the study council may decide that a given combination of courses at said university will be transferred as one block of 5 or 10 ects credits.

 Is it possible to apply for both ‘Summer courses abroad’ and Summer University at AU?